 11-3-1: PURPOSE:

-The purpose of the preliminary plat is to require formal preliminary approval of a subdivision by the planning commission in order to minimize changes and revisions which might otherwise be necessary on the final plat.
+The purpose of the preliminary plat is to require formal preliminary approval of a subdivision by the Planning Commission in order to minimize changes and revisions which might otherwise be necessary on the final plat.
 The preliminary plat and all information and procedures relating thereto, shall, in all respects, be in compliance with the provisions of this title and any other applicable ordinances.
 (Ord.
 22-06, 8-16-2022)

 11-3-2: APPLICATION AND FEES:

-The subdivider of a subdivision shall file an application for preliminary plat approval with the town planning department on a form prescribed by the town, together with a digital version of the preliminary plat.
+The subdivider of a subdivision shall file an application for preliminary plat approval with the Town planning department on a form prescribed by the Town, together with a digital version of the preliminary plat.
 At the same time, the subdivider shall pay the appropriate filing fee as provided in the current prevailing fee schedule.
 (Ord.
 22-06, 8-16-2022)

 11-3-3: PRELIMINARY PLAT REQUIRED INFORMATION:

-A. Preliminary plat requirements shall be submitted to the planning commission at least fourteen (14) days prior to the planning commission meeting.
+Preliminary plat requirements shall be submitted to the Planning Commission at least fourteen (14) days prior to the Planning Commission meeting.
 (NOTE: Scheduling of the case shall be dependent upon adequacy of data provided to the Town.)

-B. Contents: The preliminary plat shall contain the following information:
+Contents: The preliminary plat shall contain the following information:

-1. The preliminary plat shall be drawn to scale not smaller than one hundred feet (100') to the inch, and shall show a north arrow;
+The preliminary plat shall be drawn to scale not smaller than one hundred feet (100') to the inch, and shall show a north arrow;